rafaelborja/SmartthingsAugustPro/README.md

 ### Known issues
 - Responsiveness to update child device using new app
 - Delays to execute commands using new app (1 to 3 seconds)
 - Any update to the device handler makes the DoorSense™ unresponsive during the development phase.
 The reason for it is unknown.
 When updating the device handler, delete it and create a new one to avoid this issue.

-### How to install it?
+This issue somehow affects new installations using github integration

+### Install Instructions

-Follow [Smartthings Git Hub Integration Guide](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html), using user rafaelborja and repository SmartThingsAugustPro.
+~~Follow [Smartthings Git Hub Integration Guide](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html), using user rafaelborja and repository SmartThingsAugustPro.~~

+**Due to an unknown issue installation using GitHub is making the device handler unresponsive to events.
+Please create the [august-lock-pro-zwave-lock-with-doorsense device handler]( devicetypes/rafaelborja/august-lock-pro-zwave-lock-with-doorsense.src/august-lock-pro-zwave-lock-with-doorsense.groovy) source code by following the instructions bellow**

+**Developer note: Please feel free to try Smartthings Git Hub Integration and validite if this issue is specific to my installation.**

 You can also create create a new decive handler from code copying and pasting [child-contact-sensor device handler](devicetypes/rafaelborja/child-contact-sensor.src/child-contact-sensor.groovy) and [child-contact-sensor device handler]( devicetypes/rafaelborja/august-lock-pro-zwave-lock-with-doorsense.src/august-lock-pro-zwave-lock-with-doorsense.groovy) source code
 ### FAQ
 #### Why a child door sensor?